Anyone with coronavirus symptoms should self-isolate and get tested now, so we can control the virus and protect each other.

 See guide on how to isolate at home safely (pdf, 566 KB).

 People with symptoms absolutely must come forward to get a test as this will help us stop the spread of the virus.
 However, as the NHS manages this period of high demand, it is especially important that if individuals do not have symptoms, and have not specifically been advised to take a test, they should not apply for a test because they could be taking a test away from someone who really needs it.

-Anyone who has symptoms can book a test by visiting Visit nhs.uk/coronavirus or call NHS on 119 to get a test.
+You can book a test by visiting Visit nhs.uk/coronavirus or call NHS on 119 to get a test.

 There are two ways that you can get tested to confirm if you currently have coronavirus and both are provided free of charge.
 The test involves taking a swab of the nose and the back of the throat, which can be done by the person themselves (self-administered) or by someone else (assisted).

 This can be done:

 Driving to a regional or mobile drive-through test site

 There is a testing centre at Twickenham Stadium, regular testing available at Old Deer Park in Richmond and an additional walk-in testing site at the St Mary’s University Broom Road sports campus in Teddington.
 When you book a test you will be given the option of a test centre based on nearest location to you and availability.

 Requesting a home-testing kit